Cathedral of the Immaculate Conception (Lake Charles, Louisiana): History

 The grotto on the cathedral grounds.

 St. Francis de Sales was the first Catholic church in Lake Charles.
 It was built in 1858 as a mission chapel.
 The parish was organized in 1869 under the same name and it received its first resident priest at that time.
 The church was damaged by a hurricane in 1879 and the parish decided to build a new building.
 The parish was renamed Immaculate Conception at that time, and the new church building was completed in 1881.
 This church, other parish buildings, as well as neighboring buildings and homes were destroyed in a fire on April 23, 1910.

 Plans for the current church were begun at this time.
 It was designed by the prominent New Orleans architectural firm of Favrot & Livaudais and it was completed in 1913.
 The attached rectory and garage, which share the church's historic designation, were completed in the same year.
 The complex was designed in a regional Romanesque Revival style typical of Lombardy in Italy.
 The three marble altars in the Gothic style were installed in the church in 1923.
 They were originally in a church in Salt Lake City and were acquired for Immaculate Conception when the church in Utah was remodeled.
 The marble wainscot was added to the walls of the side aisles and the chancel around 1950.
 At the same time, the columns in the nave were sheathed in marble and the marble pulpit were added at this time.

 A rubble stone grotto that contains a statue of the Blessed Virgin Mary was added to the church property in 1948.
-A brick wing on the northeast side of the church contains a small chapel and parish life center.
+A brick wing on the northeast side of the church contains a small chapel.
 It was designed by the architectural firm of Dunn and Quinn and it was completed in 1973.
 It matches the church's Romanesque architecture.
 A courtyard is located between the addition and the church.

 On January 29, 1980, Pope John Paul II established the Diocese of Lake Charles and Immaculate Conception became the cathedral for the new diocese.

 The church was added to the National Register of Historic Places on October 7, 1994.
 Its historic significance is attributed to its architectural style.
 It is the only Romanesque Revival building in Lake Charles, and one of only ten architecturally noteworthy non-residential buildings left in the city after a demolition and modernization campaign from the 1950s to the 1970s.

 On August 27, 2020, Hurricane Laura struck the city of Lake Charles.
 The cathedral and the nearby diocesan chancery building sustained roof damage with the chancery uninhabitable.

 View up the nave toward the chancel.

 View down the nave toward gallery.

 Canonically crowned image of the Virgin Mary.